cardea-mcp/gaia-mcp-servers/gaia-qdrant/README.md

     --transport stream-http \
     --collection <your-qdrant-collection-name>

-# run mcp server with a custom search tool description and query parameter description
+# run mcp server with a custom search tool prompt
 ./target/release/gaia-qdrant-mcp-server --base-url http://127.0.0.1:6333 \
     --transport stream-http \
     --collection <your-qdrant-collection-name> \
-    --search-tool-desc "Perform vector search in the Qdrant database" \
+    --search-tool-prompt "Perform vector search in the Qdrant database with the provided vector"
-    --search-tool-param-desc "The vector to search for in the Qdrant database"
 ```

 If start successfully, you will see the following output: